“How We Think About Time: Proposals for a Future World”

 Where: Deree – Upper Level Library

-Organized by: Frances Rich School of Fine and Performing Arts in collaboration with the Fulbright Foundation in Greece
+Organized by: The American College of Greece in collaboration with the Fulbright Foundation in Greece

 Open to the public / Free admission

 Both Friar and Becker were Fulbright scholars to Greece: Kimon Friar was a US Fulbright Research Scholar in Modern Greek Literature at the University of Athens, 1954-55.
-Carol Becker, Dean, Columbia University School of Arts, was a US Fulbright Lecturer in American Literature/American Studies at the Ionian University, 1988-1989.
+Carol Becker, was a US Fulbright Lecturer in American Literature/American Studies at the Ionian University 1988-1989.